-- This application seeks planning permission to vary condition 1 of application reference 15/01092/APP to reduce the number of affordable units approved from 43 to 37 and amend the proposed house types.
-Six other units are proposed to be offset to another site (R14 Lesmurdie). - The units will be taken by a housing association (Hanover Housing) and will be made available for affordable rent. - Seven different house types are proposed.
-Type A, and Type B are 1 bedroom duplex blocks, Type C is a 2 bedroom single storey semi-detached unit, Type D is a 2 bedroom single storey detached house with a car port, Type E is a 2 bedroom single storey detached house, Type F is a 3 bedroom two storey semi-detached block and Type G is a 4 bedroom two storey detached house. - The houses will be finished in a dry dash render with grey concrete tiles on the roof and additional detailing in reconstituted stone. - Landscaping is proposed throughout the site. - Connections to the public water supply and public drainage network are proposed. - Details of the proposals for surface water drainage have been provided. - The road network is in place and no new access arrangements are required. - The application is supported by a Planning Statement, Drainage Impact Assessment, Landscape Specification and Maintenance Schedule and a Site Investigation Report (submitted in support of the original application).
+- This application seeks planning permission to replace 8 private houses approved under application reference 08/02766/FUL with different house types which will be delivered as affordable housing. - The units are an 'off-set' affordable housing contribution from another development (10/01114/APP Bilbohall). - There will be no increase in the overall number of units on the R5 site. - The units will be taken by a Housing Association and will be made available for affordable rent. - Two different house types are proposed.
+Type F is a three bedroom semi-detached house.
+Type G is a four bedroom detached house.
+Both are two storeys. - Four detached and four semi-detached units are proposed. - Landscaping is proposed along the eastern boundary of the site. - Connections to the public water supply and public drainage network are proposed. - Details of the proposals for surface water drainage have been provided. - The road network is in place and no new access arrangements are required. - The application is supported by a Drainage Impact Assessment and Landscape Specification and Maintenance Schedule.